rickvandermey/angular-starterkit/README.md

 ### Ivy Build 😍

-To create an Ivy build, you'll need to update `src/tsconfig.app.json` and set `enableIvy: true`.

-NOTE: Be aware when doing this, functionality for SSR and Prerendering won't work at this moment (Angular 8.x.x).
+Ivy is set to true by default and works with SSR / Prerendering

 ### Server Side Rendering (SSR) 😍